 Charnstrom commenced with Renmark as a junior and in 1950 achieved a remarkable record when he kicked 9.3 out of a winning total of 9.4 for Renmark colts against Loxton

-Charnstrom was one of a number of players recruited by Norwood to replace experienced players who had retired following the 1952 grand final defeat, but had been part of the premiership successes of the the 1940s and 1950.
+Charnstrom was one of a number of players recruited by Norwood to replace experienced players who had retired following the 1952 grand final defeat.
 Fifteen players were selected for their first game during the 1954 season including notable recruits, Brian Wells, Graham Nicholls, Bob Skinner and Brian Sawley.

 Charnstrom was a twenty year old, slightly built, speedy wingman although he was tried at half back in the club’s pre-season trials.
 However he made his league debut on a wing in the third round against South Adelaide at The Parade with Norwood losing by two points.